Awesome Sea Turtles and Deadly Warrior Clubs!

 Photo credits: Cerulean Bay

 When we were traveling around Fiji and visiting many of the tourist shops, we looked at what visitors from around the world were buying.
 Local wood carvings are a huge deal there.
-Along with kava bowls, unusual items like cannibal forks are so popular that shop owners often told us that they easily run out of stock.
+Along with kava bowls, and warrior clubs, unusual items like cannibal forks are so popular that shop owners often told us that they easily run out of stock.
 We found these forks to be so cool because they show so well on their own or as an integral part of a tropical scene or display.

 Photo credits: Cerulean Bay